 Plus, this awesome vegan egg replacement adds healthy omega-3s that you wouldn’t find in regular waffles.
 Just make sure you use seed that is ground rather than the whole version to make your flax egg.
 Since seeds can spoil quickly, I like to buy a big bag and store it in the freezer, scooping out a tablespoon or two at a time when I ned to add it to a recipe.

 You’ll also notice that there’s a little bit of apple cider vinegar in this recipe.
 Mixed with the almond milk and allowed to sit for about 5 minutes, this serves as a buttermilk replacement.
-Adding an acid like apple cider vinegar to your batter will react with the baking soda, creating a fluffier finished product.
+Adding an acid like apple cider vinegar to your batter will react with the baking powder, creating a fluffier finished product.

 According to our calculations, one batch makes about 5 Belgian waffles and feeds 2-3 people.
 If you don’t eat as much as we do, then you could get away with feeding one batch to 4 people.